-Hand Made in the USA: Our beautifully hand crafted S-style and T-style guitar necks are rough profiled on a CNC machine, then finished individually by hand in our shop – by guitar players – using rasps, files, and other woodworking tools!
+Hand Made in the USA: Our beautifully hand crafted S-style and T-style guitar necks are rough profiled on a CNC machine, then finished individually by hand in our shop – using rasps, files, and other woodworking tools!
 We don’t mass produce necks by the thousands like production shops so we give the time required to quality build each one.
-Each neck, made with care by a human (imagine that these days!), has an individual soul all its own, and we are proud to say that they are made here in the USA.
+Each neck, made with care by a human, has an individual soul all its own, and we are proud that they are made here in the USA.

 Wood: We don’t subscribe to the idea that only certain woods are Tone Woods.
-We believe that all woods are Tone Woods and each type is unique in the sound and tone that it produces.
-It’s a matter of each player’s personal style and taste.
-Every player is different, every ear is different, so who are we to say which wood has the best tone?
+We believe that all woods are Tone Woods and each type is unique in the sound and tone it produces.
+Every player and every ear is different, so who are we to say which wood has the best tone?
 We build our necks with the finest Hard Maple, Curly Maple, Red Maple, Striped Maple, Cherry and Mahogany and use Rosewood or Maple for our fingerboards as well as a number of other woods.
-By special order, we can build a neck for you from any kind of wood.
 Ebony fingerboards are also available by special request.

-Our position markers on the fingerboard are made of real Ebony or Maple wood depending on the fretboard used.
+Our position markers on the fingerboard are made of real Ebony, Black Walnut, Rosewood or Maple wood depending on the fretboard used.
 NO plastic face dots like production necks use.
 Maple dots on a rosewood fret board acquire a patina from the rosewood oils as it is played that is very pleasing.
-We make our own Ebony and Maple face dots from raw stock!
-By request we can use rosewood for dots or any type of wood available to us for dots on your neck.
-This is one of the beauties of naturally built necks!
-We have had customers send us specific strains of walnut grown in their state’s wood forests for their dots.
-Way cool!
+We make our own Ebony, Maple and Rosewood face dots from raw stock!

 Frets: Every Aperio neck is hand fretted, and comes standard with glued and pressed stainless steel frets that are leveled and crowned.
-Many makers just press the frets in and leave it at that as it takes time to do the necessary fret work.
-This leaves you having to get it down locally at extra expense!
+Many makers just press the frets in and leave it at that, as it takes time to do the necessary fret work.
+This leaves you having to get it done locally at extra expense!
 Think about that before you purchase.
 Stainless steel makes the best fret material because it plays much more smoothly and lasts up to five times longer than alloy.
 If you try doing bends on stainless vs. alloy you’ll feel the difference immediately and the difference is amazing.
-Many guitar shops charge insane prices just to refret a neck with stainless, but we sell the entire handmade neck for less than a stainless refret!
+Many guitar shops charge insane prices just to refret a neck with stainless, but we sell the entire handmade neck often for less than a stainless refret.
 And we specialize in stainless refrets!
-The fret wire we use is 6100 and 6105 Stainless Steel.
+The fret wire we use is 6100, 6105, and 6150 Stainless Steel.

-Fret slots: Are CNC cut following the radius of the fingerboard at each fret slot.
+Fret slots: Slots are CNC cut following the radius of the fingerboard at each fret slot.
 This provides a closer coupling of the fret tang to the neck and better vibrational transfer.
-Inferior necks have a flat slot, much deeper under the middle and shallow at the ends.
+Mass necks have a flat slot, much deeper under the middle and shallow at the ends.
 In addition, we don’t cut all the way across the fingerboard, leaving a natural binding and non-exposed fret tangs for a better feel and look.

-Shape and Size: Our standard necks are offered in a C-shape, D-shape and a VC shape.
-We have found these to be the shapes that players want and come back to time after time after trying out other shapes.
-They are the shapes that are most comfortable to play.
+Shape and Size: Our standard necks are offered in a C-shape.
+We have found this to be the shape that players want and always come back to after trying out others.
+This is the shape that is most comfortable to play.
 They are 1-11/16″ wide at the nut and 2-3/16″ wide at the heel.

 Truss Rod: For a lifetime of strength and reliability, we use 304 stainless steel for the truss rod and slug.
 Each one is made in house.
 They are pinned and peened and will never fail with proper use.
 It is a single shaft with a conforming slot CNC routed in the back of the neck.
 This approach leaves as much wood as possible in the neck for better tone and feel.
 Compare a single truss rod neck to a dual acting truss rod and you can actually feel the difference.
 The dual truss rod feels artificial as though it is a different material.